rodekruis/IBF-system/services/API-service/README.md

    - In the `Whatsapp sandbox settings` of the Twilio subaccount (Develop > Messaging > Settings > Whatsapp sandbox settings) as:
      - `<EXTERNAL_API_SERVICE_URL>//api/notifications/whatsapp/incoming` in the `WHEN A MESSAGE COMES IN` field
      - `<EXTERNAL_API_SERVICE_URL>//api/notifications/whatsapp/status` in the `STATUS CALLBACK URL` field
+7. Rebuild the service with `docker-compose -d up ibf-api-service`
-7. Add you phone number to the WhatsApp sandbox by texting the code provided in the page to the sandbox phone number
+8. Add your whatsapp phone number to the WhatsApp sandbox by texting the code provided in the subaccount to the sandbox phone number
-8. Rebuild the service with `docker-compose -d up ibf-api-service`
+9. Create a new IBF-user through API with your whatsapp phone number and assigned to the country you are testing for
-9. Test the settings by sending a notification for an active trigger on your local environment via the `/api/notification/send` endpoint
+10. Send a notification (for a country/disasterType with an active trigger) via the `/api/notification/send` endpoint.